TUC to Tinubu: Order Police to vacate NURTW headquarters immediately

 The National Executive Council, NEC, of the TUC said it found the defence of the Nigeria Police Force “and its reckless invasion and continued occupation of the offices of the National Union of Road Transport Workers, NURTW as act of impunity, irresponsibility, and a rape of the constitution.”

-According to the statement signed by Comrade (Engr) Festus Osifo, President and Comrade Nuhu Toro, General Secretary on Friday said, “The Constitution which is the supreme law of the Country states in Section 43 that: ‘’Subject to the provisions of this Constitution, every citizen of Nigeria shall have the right to acquire and own immovable property anywhere in Nigeria’’.
+According to the statement signed by Comrade (Engr) Festus Osifo, President and Comrade Nuhu Toro, General Secretary yesterday said, “The Constitution which is the supreme law of the Country states in Section 43 that: ‘’Subject to the provisions of this Constitution, every citizen of Nigeria shall have the right to acquire and own immovable property anywhere in Nigeria.”

 “Therefore, the forceful occupation of the NURTW Secretariat Abuja by the Police without any court order is illegal, draconian, unconstitutional and must be reversed forthwith.